knightfall/UTS-RP19-OSHC_CHATBOT/README.md

 Have a Mysql instance running.
 You can use managed Mysql provided by different cloud provider.
 The demo version of the project uses Google Cloud SQL.
-Import the mbs.sql either using Mysql workbench or the following command
+Import the chatbot.sql either using Mysql workbench or the following command This will restore the the snapshot of the demo database.
 ```
-mysql -u username -p  < mbs.sql //schema name is mbs
+mysql -u username -p  < chatbot.sql //schema name is mbs
 ```

-if something goes wrong, use the create script called create.sql and then use cronjob and ScheduleParser to populate the table
+if something goes wrong, use the create scripts called create.sql to create the tables for ScheduleParser and Cronjob
 ```
-create.sql
+mysql -u username -p  < create.sql
 ```
 ___